Details of criminal practice

 Public and Administrative:

 Nicholas Yeo acts for claimants and respondents in judicial review proceedings.
-He has particular experience in matters arising out of due criminal process and licensing decisions.
+He has particular experience in matters arising out of due criminal process, professional discipline and licensing decisions.

-Recent cases include acting for the CPS in a judicial review and habeas corpus application relating to the legality of magistrates’ decision to remand in absence and a judicial review of a decision to extend custody time limits.
+Recent cases include acting for the CPS in a judicial review and habeas corpus application relating to the legality of magistrates’ decision to remand in absence, a judicial review of a decision to extend custody time limits

 Nicholas Yeo acts for applicants, responsible authorities and licensing authorities in all areas of licensing.